0x2142/frigate-notify/docs/config.md

 ### Nfty

-!!!note
-    The default Frigate-Notify alert message uses Markdown.
-Currently, Nfty only supports Markdown in the web browser.
-This means that mobile notifications will be shown in plain-text & display un-rendered Markdown syntax.

-    ⭐ This is temporary - In an upcoming release, this behavior will be adjusted to clean up the markdown syntax.

 - **enabled** (Optional - Default: `false`)
     - Set to `true` to enable alerting via Nfty
 - **server** (Required)